 JG: With the #metoo and Time’s Up movements in full swing in many industries, do you have any thoughts on how the restaurant industry can improve treatment of employees?

 DF: I’m proud of these movements.
 I know it’s hard for anyone being abused or harassed to speak up.
 I can’t imagine what some women go through.
 I can’t make a blanket statement for restaurants and how they treat employees.
-Restaurants aren’t like Hollywood—we have HR departments, we have sexual harassment materials, etc. I’m not saying it doesn’t go on in restaurants.
+Restaurants aren’t like Hollywood-we have HR departments, we have sexual harassment materials, etc. I’m not saying it doesn’t go on in restaurants.
 It does and I’ve seen it.
 I have seen cases where a man has crossed the line and I’ve said something.
+While I always try and prevent issues like this from occurring or escalating, I encourage any woman who has been harassed to contact a legal expert, victims can find a sexual harassment lawyer here, so that they can receive the justice they deserve.
 For too long these kind of men have been giving good men a bad name.
 There are a lot of supportive, nurturing men out there.
 I try to lead by example.
 If you see something happening, say something.
 And if I could share anything is that any woman is welcome to come work in my kitchen and I will treat you as an equal, and you will always feel safe.

 JG: Who are some of your favorite female chefs and restaurant owners?